b-pub/vecmath/README.md

 ## Description

-The "vecmath" library is a header-only C++ library for representing 3D vectors and points, and performing common calculations with these types.
+The "vecmath" library is a header-only C++ library for representing 3D vectors and matrices, and performing common calculations with these types.

 It is compatible with C++11 through C++20, but by default